 LEGO construction pegs on one side of the table top, solid surface on the other side.
-2 storage drawers.
+Two storage drawers.
 Can be used with regular sized LEGOs or larger sized building blocks like Duplo blocks.
 Easy to put together.
-Decent quality on a table works for many ages of children.
+Decent quality on a table that works for many ages of children.
 Also comes in an option with chairs.

 The baskets could be stronger, and the design puts them in what would otherwise be legroom under the table.